- Find a Trail

 - Get Involved

-The Bike Loop in Cape Henlopen State Park is a nearly 3.5-mile paved trail through the scenic park.
+The Cape Henlopen State Park Bike Loop spans 3.3 paved miles through the scenic park.
 The loop offers various branches that lead off into the marshes with wide vistas of the Atlantic Ocean, as well as the opportunity to explore the area's many dunes and the natural habitat of a large resident deer population.

 A popular stopping point along the trail is the World War II Observation Tower, where visitors can climb a spiral staircase for panoramic views of Delaware's Cape Region.
 Connections to the more rustic Seaside Nature Trail, Pinelands Nature Trail and Walking Dunes Trail provide additional opportunities to explore the state park.